laurencebarker/Saturn/update_manager/README.md

 - **Authentication**: Secured with Apache's basic auth (`admin:password123` by default).
 - **Logging**: Detailed logs for installation, script execution, and errors in `~/saturn-logs/`.
 - **Modular Design**: Separates concerns into Python modules for installation, logging, and service setup.
+- **Runtime Isolation**: Scripts are staged to `~/.saturn/runtime/scripts/` for execution, preventing modifications to the source repository and keeping Git clean (introduced in version 3.02).

 ## End-to-End System Workflow